Across the River (song)

 "Across the River" is a song by American musical group Bruce Hornsby and the Range.
-The song was co-written by Bruce Hornsby and his brother John.
-Released in June 1990, it peaked at number 18 on the US Billboard Hot 100 and number one on Canada's RPM 100 Singles chart.
+The song was co-written by Bruce Hornsby and his brother John and was the first single released from the band's studio album, A Night on the Town.
+The single charted in several countries, including the United States, United Kingdom, Canada, the Netherlands, and Germany.